mesosphere/marathon/docs/docs/native-docker.md

 ## Overview

-To use the new native container support, and add a `container` field to your app definition JSON:
+To use the new native container support, add a `container` field to your app definition JSON:

 ```json